decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

 - the `strings` argument should be a list, where each element is a string
 - the function returns either an `(integer, string)` tuple or `None`

-Why would anyone do that?

-### Documentation

-Type hints serve as _formal documentation_: it's a standardized way to explain to other developers how to call this function.
-"Other developers" includes _you_ two weeks later :slight_smile:
+What's the purpose of adding type hints to functions?

 ### Error checking

-Type hints don't _do_ anything at runtime: you're free to call `find_match(42, socket.socket())` and get a nasty error like `TypeError: 'socket' object is not iterable`.
+**Type hints don't do anything at runtime.** They do not insert `isinstance` checks to ensure that the arguments are of the expected types.
+As you'll see later, it's not possible in the general case.

+If you call `find_match` with two integers, you will get the same runtime behavior with or without type hints.

-However, you can run an external tool (called a "type checker") that can find such mistakes _without running the code_:
+However, you can run an external tool, called a "type checker", that can find such mistakes _without running the code_:

 <figure markdown="span">